 Burrata Bruschetta

 You know that feeling when you take a bite of something and it just stops you in your tracks?
+That’s what happens with this burrata bruschetta.
+Creamy burrata cheese.
+Sweet tomatoes that taste like summer.
+Crispy bread that’s golden and perfect.

 I’ve made this recipe at least 30 times in the past year alone, and I’m still not tired of it.
+And here’s what I love most about it: you can taste every single ingredient.

 So if you’ve been scrolling through Italian recipes trying to find something that actually delivers on taste without requiring a culinary degree, this is it.